Coffee Road Led to Creation of Lowndes County

 About 1824, Daniel and Sarah McCranie moved their family from Montgomery County and settled on Coffee’s Road in the lower section of Irwin County .
 The place where they settled was Lot of Land No 416 in the 9th district of Irwin County.
 In 1825 this section of Irwin was cut off into the new county of Lowndes.
 (In 1856, this property was cut into Berrien, and in 1918 into Cook County.)

-The McCranie’s home served as the first postoffice in original Lowndes County.
-Known simply as ”Lowndes,” the post office was established March 27,1827, with Daniel McCranie as the first postmaster.
+The McCranie’s home served as the first post office in original Lowndes County.
+Known simply as “Lowndes,” the post office was established March 27,1827, with Daniel McCranie as the first postmaster.
 That arrangement lasted only a year, as the following year the Lowndes county seat was established in the new town of Franklinville, GA.
-The postoffice was moved to Franklinville and William Smith became the new postmaster.
+The post office was moved to Franklinville and William Smith became the new postmaster (see Post Offices of the Old Berrien Pioneers).

 In the Indian War in 1836, Daniel McCranie provided forage for the local militia.
 It is said that five of McCranie’s sons fought in the Battle of Brushy Creek, serving in Captain Hamilton W. Sharpe’s Company, of the Georgia Militia.
-The Battle of Brushy Creek, was the last military action against Native Americans in this area
+The Battle of Brushy Creek, was among the last military actions against Native Americans in this area.

 Kitty joined Pleasant Primitive Baptist Church, Lowndes (now (Berrien) County on October 17, 1850.
 A month later Daniel joined, on November 16, 1850.